nastyadunaeva/myjdotxt/README.md

 to build jdotxt from its sources, you will need
 - a Java Development Kit (JDK) Version 7 or higher http://www.oracle.com/technetwork/java/javase/downloads/index.html
-- Apache Ant as build system http://ant.apache.org/
+- Apache Maven as build system https://maven.apache.org/

 I use Ubuntu as a build system, simply run

-- sudo apt-get install openjdk-7-jdk ant
+- sudo apt-get install openjdk-7-jdk maven

 to set up your build system.